AguaClara/humic_acid/Humic Acid Spring 2019 Report.md

 #### Procedure
-The following experiments help to determine the relationship between various influent mixtures and the corresponding absorbances.
+The following experiments were run in the recylced system to determine the relationship between various influent mixtures and their corresponding absorbances.

-Humic Acid:
+Humic Acid only influent trials:
 * Flush the system at high pump speed with distilled water
 * Empty the system of waters
 * Fill the 6 L bucket with 6 L of water